Formal Security Analysis of the AMD SEV-SNP Software Interface: Background

 \emph{Fresh} variables, denoted by the prefix ``\tlst{\~}'' (or suffix ``\tlst{:fresh}''), indicate freshly generated names.
 They are suitable for modelling randomly generated values such as keys and thread identifiers.
 The built-in fact \tlst{Fr($\mathtt{\cdot}$)} can be utilized to generate such names. \emph{Public} variables, identified by the prefix ``\tlst{$\dollar$}'' (or suffix ``\tlst{:pub}''), are used to represent publicly known names such as agent identities and group generators.
 Additionally, \emph{temporal} variables, prefixed with ``\tlst{#}'', signify timepoints.

 The \tamarin{} \emph{builtins} include equational theories for Diffie-Hellman operations, (a)symmetric encryption, digital signatures, and hashing.
-The theory \emph{multiset} can be used to model monotonic counters.
+The theory \emph{natural-numbers} can be used to model monotonic counters.
 Additionally, \tamarin{} supports user-defined function symbols and equational theories.
-For example, in our model, two ternary function symbols, \tlst{snenc} and \tlst{sndec} are defined, along with the equation \begin{tcbTamarin2} sndec(snenc(msg, nonce, key), nonce, key) = msg \end{tcbTamarin2} which models a symmetric cipher with a nonce as an initialization vector; incrementing the nonce is modelled by using the built-in \emph{multiset} theory.
+For example, in our model, two ternary function symbols, \tlst{wrap} and \tlst{unwrap} are defined, along with the equation \begin{tcbTamarin2} unwrap(wrap(msg, nonce, key), nonce, key) = msg \end{tcbTamarin2} which models a symmetric cipher with a nonce as an initialization vector; incrementing the nonce is modelled by using the built-in \emph{natural-numbers} theory.

 Consider the following rule (taken from our SEV-SNP model and simplified) that enables an SNP-protected guest to request an attestation report.